Kamoshiranai/DeepSES/README.md

 2.  a) If you driver is supported by Toolkit version 12.8, smile and skipt to the next step.

-    b) If your driver is only supported by newer Toolkit versions, check this [support matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html) for which base image you need and change the first line in [tensorrt+opengl.def](run/tensorrt+opengl.def) accordingly.
+    b) If your driver is only supported by newer Toolkit versions, check this [support matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html) for which base image you need and change the second line in [tensorrt+opengl.def](run/tensorrt+opengl.def) accordingly.

     c) If you driver is only supported by older Toolkit versions, you have two options you can try:

     1. Use an older version of TensorRT:
-    Check this [support matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html) for what is the newest base image you can use with your driver and change the first line in [tensorrt+opengl.def](run/tensorrt+opengl.def) accordingly.
+    Check this [support matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html) for what is the newest base image you can use with your driver and change the second line in [tensorrt+opengl.def](run/tensorrt+opengl.def) accordingly.
     Note that the API of TensorRT might be different for older versions and some features might be not supported.

     2. Use a different base image to combine an older Toolkit version with TensorRT version 10.9.